-John C. Hitt as president of UCF.
-Hitt became the university’s fourth president on March 1, 1992, and two decades of remarkable results have followed under his visionary leadership.
+John C. Hitt became the University of Central Florida's fourth president on March 1, 1992, and more than 25 years of remarkable results have followed under his visionary leadership.

 For instance, the president’s persistence in working with state, local, and federal government officials and private businesses led to construction of the UCF College of Medicine at Lake Nona.
-A cluster of related facilities has resulted in a medical city that is the biggest economic boost for Central Florida since DisneyWorld.
-By the end of 2017, this collaborative effort is projected to generate 30,000 jobs and an annual $7.6 billion economic benefit for the region.
+A cluster of related facilities has resulted in a Medical City that is the biggest economic boost for Central Florida since Disney World.
+In the years ahead, this collaborative effort is projected to generate up to 30,000 jobs and an annual $7.6 billion economic benefit for the region.

 Prior to arriving at UCF, Dr. Hitt served as the interim president at the University of Maine.
-His leadership experience also includes a decade as provost and vice president for academic affairs at Bradley University in Illinois.
-He and his wife, Martha, whom he met at Austin College in Texas where they both attended, celebrated their 50th wedding anniversary in 2011.
-They have two children and two grandchildren.
+His leadership experience also includes a decade as provost and vice president for academic affairs at Bradley University in Illinois and other distinguished academic work at Texas Christian University and Tulane University.

 Dr. Hitt grew up in Houston, Texas, and he was the first in his family to graduate from college.
 He and his wife, Martha, whom he met at Austin College in Texas where they both attended, have been married for more than 50 years.
 They have two children and two grandchildren.